maTheiss/Lennard-Jones-Equation-of-State/README.md

 # Lennard-Jones-Equation-of-State

-This is a Lennard-Jones Equation of State Python-implementation of Thol et al.
+This is a Python implementation of the Lennard-Jones Equation of State of Thol et al.

 Note:
   - routines are also implemented in order to calculate the vapor-liquid equilibrium